Daypack for digital nomads

 PORTABLE LAPTOP STAND

 I use the Nexstand to elevate my laptop for better ergonomics (avoiding the double chin look on video calls is also nice).
 It easily folds up and stows in its carrying case.
 It weighs 8 ounces and can hold up to 20 pounds, 2 to 6 times the average weight of a laptop.
-As I understand it, the Roost Laptop Stand is the bonafide original and is worth checking out, but for a third of the price I opted for the Nexstand and it's been working just fine.
+As I understand it, the Roost Laptop Stand is the bonafide original and is worth checking out, but for a third of the price I opted for the Nexstand and it's been working well.

 KEYBOARD + MOUSE